Weight Loss

 Commonly Reported

-• Injection site reactions — nodules, erythema, and induration at the injection site.
-More frequent with cagrilintide than with GLP-1 agonists.
+• Injection site reactions — nodules, redness, and hardening at the injection site.
+Happens more often with cagrilintide than with GLP-1 drugs.

 Less Common

-• Abdominal distension or bloating from delayed gastric emptying.
+• Bloating or abdominal distension from the slowed gastric emptying.

 Important